CasualChampionships/arcade/docs/minigames/players.md

 A player **must** either be spectating or playing.
 You can specify this when adding the player to the minigame as discussed in the [Adding Players Section](#adding-players).
 You can also do this later by calling `MinigamePlayerManager#setSpectating` and `MinigamePlayerManager#setPlaying`.
 These methods will return true of the player successfully changed their type.

+> [!NOTE]
-> Note: that you can only set this for players who are part of the minigame.
+> You can only set this for players who are part of the minigame.

 ```kotlin
 val minigame: Minigame<*> = // ...